ItsHarper/nushell.github.io/commands/docs/table.md

 ## Flags

- -  `--theme, -t {string}`: set a table mode/theme
+ -  `--theme, -t <string>`: set a table mode/theme
- -  `--index, -i {any}`: enable (true) or disable (false) the #/index column or set the starting index
+ -  `--index, -i <any>`: enable (true) or disable (false) the #/index column or set the starting index
- -  `--width, -w {int}`: number of terminal columns wide (not output columns)
+ -  `--width, -w <int>`: number of terminal columns wide (not output columns)
  -  `--expand, -e`: expand the table structure in a light mode
- -  `--expand-deep, -d {int}`: an expand limit of recursion which will take place, must be used with --expand
+ -  `--expand-deep, -d <int>`: an expand limit of recursion which will take place, must be used with --expand
  -  `--flatten`: Flatten simple arrays
- -  `--flatten-separator {string}`: sets a separator when 'flatten' used
+ -  `--flatten-separator <string>`: sets a separator when 'flatten' used
  -  `--collapse, -c`: expand the table structure in collapse mode.
 Be aware collapse mode currently doesn't support width control
- -  `--abbreviated, -a {int}`: abbreviate the data in the table by truncating the middle part and only showing amount provided on top and bottom
+ -  `--abbreviated, -a <int>`: abbreviate the data in the table by truncating the middle part and only showing amount provided on top and bottom
  -  `--list, -l`: list available table modes/themes